Sergey Brin’s giant airship will be world’s largest, serve humanitarian role

 Insurance startup Quilt adds life insurance to its portfolio of products

 Google co-founder Sergey Brin is building a massive airship, we learned in April, and now The Guardian reports some additional details about the purpose and nature of the project.
-It’ll be used both as a private luxury air yacht for Brin and his retinue, as well as for humantarian aid purposes.
+It’ll be used both as a private luxury air yacht for Brin and his retinue, as well as for humanitarian aid purposes.
 Also, it’ll be the largest aircraft in the world, at nearly 200 meters (656 feet) in length.
 Go big or go biggest.

 While it would be the biggest active aircraft, it would still be smaller than either the Hindenburg or USS Macon airships from history – the latter of which occupied the same hangar where Brin is currently building his new aerial masterpiece.
 Its construction is being funded entirely with his own money (of which he as plenty), and once completed, it’ll be used to ferry supplies including food on humanitarian missions around the world, as well as for personal intercontinental travel.